GabrielRavier/Amethyst-Virtual-Processor/README.md

 >*~~THIS IS A CRY FOR HELP~~* mn5cf2SSX0Q5AcF2Em70EPadN+IpivEY67S6EA7NWW5yCNP7ptKt1RiiDT6hA1t1wSVfQSDQERsI1+RYCv3ow7GZJ/l/IGcG

+After waking up, I greet my IDE to start programming right away.
+Countless all-nighters and the occasional mental breakdown.. but whatever the troubles of getting to finish this.
+I think it will be all worth it..
+I guess.

+Hopefully it's useful..

 ## Q/A
 Though I don't think some weird trash written and designed in 2 days is something to be proud of...
 I guess I'll still add information about it.
 README wants to be filled in aswell, y know. ~~it gets lonely~~